xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Functions**

-WINDOW.MINIMIZE   Minimizes a window
+WINDOW.MINIMIZE&nbsp;&nbsp;&nbsp;Minimizes a window

-WINDOW.MOVE   Moves a window
+WINDOW.MOVE&nbsp;&nbsp;&nbsp;Moves a window

-WINDOW.RESTORE   Restores a window to its previous size
+WINDOW.RESTORE&nbsp;&nbsp;&nbsp;Restores a window to its previous size

-WINDOW.SIZE   Changes the size of a window
+WINDOW.SIZE&nbsp;&nbsp;&nbsp;Changes the size of a window

 Return to [top](#T)